pdjr-signalk/pdjr-skplugin-devantech/README.md

   ]
 }
 ```
+Additional devices can be added to the *devices* array which provide
+tighter configuration for specific DS device models by specifying the
+exact number of I/O channels supported by a particular device.

+The plugin includes this device definition suitable for DS-series relay
+modules:
 Each device definition has the following properties.

 | Property name | Value type | Value default | Description |